3ncy/ARRS-s5/irl2-tracker.md

 Sent email -> got new coords -> found a phone, got new location -> took picture, was told picture is ok, waiting for further instructions

 ## NA Branch
-Sent email -> got new coords, found phone -> enroute to new location to pick something up
+Sent email -> got new coords, found phone -> enroute to new location to pick something up -> found a package, going to new location to stash it

 ## Japan Branch
 Sent email -> got new coords, show yourself on live webcam with something USEC related -> found USB flash drive